 We have example code ready to go for use with these TFTs.
 It's written for Arduino, which should be portable to any microcontroller by adapting the C++ source.

-Two libraries need to be downloaded and installed: first is the Adafruit_TFTLCD library (this contains the low-level code specific to this device), and second is the Adafruit GFX Library (which handles graphics operations common to many displays we carry).
-If you have Adafruit_GFX already, make sure its the most recent version since we've made updates for better performance
+Two libraries need to be downloaded and installed: first is the Adafruit_TFTLCD library (this contains the low-level code specific to this device).

-Download both ZIP files, uncompress and rename the folders to Adafruit_TFTLCD (contains Adafruit_TFTLCD.cpp and .h) and Adafruit_GFX (contains Adafruit_GFX.cpp and .h) respectively.
-Then place them inside your Arduino libraries folder and restart the Arduino IDE.
+Download the ZIP file, uncompress and rename the folder to Adafruit_TFTLCD (contains Adafruit_TFTLCD.cpp and .h).
+Then place it inside your Arduino libraries folder and restart the Arduino IDE.
 If this is all unfamiliar, we have a tutorial introducing Arduino library concepts and installation.

 In the Adafruit_TFTLCD Library folder, you may need to edit Adafruit_TFTLCD.h.
 On about line 12, you will see